pantheon-systems/documentation/source/content/guides/quickstart/03-create-new-site.md

    <Alert title="Note" type="info">

    If you registered as an agency, and this is your first time logging in, you’ll land on your Organization Dashboard.
-Navigate to your User Dashboard by selecting your name in the menu bar, then **My Dashboard**.
+Go to your Personal Workspace by selecting your name in the menu bar, then **Personal Workspace**.

    </Alert>

 1. Select <Icon icon="plus" text="Create New Site"/>.
-You’ll be asked to name this site and, if you’re part of an agency, associate this site with your organization.

-1. Select **Continue** to choose from the available site frameworks.
+1. Select WordPress, Drupal with Composer, or Drupal 7, depending upon the framework you wish to use.

    <Alert title="Note" type="info">